Taking Control Of Your Divorce With Mediation

 Experienced Mediation Advice

-At Thelen & Associates, LLC, Attorney Kris Thelen is also a certified divorce mediator in Wisconsin.
-She can work either as a neutral, or she can help advise individuals as their attorney during a mediation.
-While mediation is less formal and stressful than a court hearing, the importance of the decisions that result is no less important.
-If you participate in a mediation, you want experienced counsel to assist with your decision-making process.
+At Thelen & Associates, LLC, one of us, attorney Kris Thelen, is also a certified divorce mediator in Wisconsin.
+She can either work as a neutral or help advise individuals as their lawyer during mediation.
+While mediation is less formal and less stressful than a court hearing, the decisions that result from it are no less important.
+If you are going to participate in a mediation, then you will want experienced counsel to assist with your decision-making process.

 Cooperation Is Important